slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Take a look at almost any comment section on the internet and you are guaranteed to find at least one pedant raging about a minor perceived inaccuracy, throwing out the good with the bad

-Occam’s razor states that the simplest solution is usually correct
+Occam’s razor states that the simplest solution is usually correct.

 > *'The world doesn’t have the luxury of waiting for complete answers before it takes action.' -- Daniel Gilber*